-Professor Bowman's research explores the synthesis of new inorganic compounds and materials, and explores their properties through spectroscopy and computations.
+My research explores the synthesis of transition-metal based inorganic compounds, and explores their magnetic properties through spectroscopy and computational methods.
+I also apply spectroscopy to art conservation and investigation of artwork and cultural heritage objects.

 Activated Carbon Materials for Water Purification